Burkina Faso's security forces are killing more civilians. Survivors detailed 1 village's massacre

 About 3 p.m., the farmer said, hundreds of men — most in military fatigues — stormed through on motorbikes and trucks and started indiscriminately killing people.

-He hid at the neighbor's home, he said, and after hours of gunshots, the man with the Burkina Faso flag entered, warning people to stay out of sight.
+He hid at the neighbor's home, he said, and after hours of gunshots, the man with the flag entered.

 ''The soldier told us that his colleagues were in the other compound,'' the farmer said. ''He said he didn't want to hurt us, but if the others realized we were still alive, they'd kill us.''

-When the guns stopped that evening, he said, he left the compound and saw Zaongo littered with dead and injured men, women and children.
-Among them were his father, two brothers, a sister and her four children.
+When the guns stopped, he said, he left the compound and saw Zaongo littered with the dead.

-His uncle's body lay under a pile of several children.
-His 63-year-old father was by the door of their house.

 ''These people sought shelter in their huts, but they massacred them,'' the farmer said.

 The junta is distancing itself from regional and Western nations that don't agree with its approach.
-This year, it left the West African regional economic bloc known as ECOWAS and created an alliance with Mali and Niger, also run by military juntas battling jihadi insurgencies.
+This year, it left the West African regional economic bloc known as ECOWAS and created an alliance with Mali and Niger, also run by military juntas.

 The junta severed military ties with former colonial ruler France.
 Officials have welcomed several dozen Russians tasked in part with keeping the junta in power, according to several conflict experts and a diplomat who spoke on condition of anonymity because he wasn't authorized to discuss the matter.